The Making of the Daniel and the Kings Film

 The Smith’s knew they wanted to take the music to another level and prayed for God to send them the perfect person.
 His name was Abdiel Iriarte, an incredibly talented musician-orchestrator from Venezuela.
 When they first met, Abdiel shared that he was praying for a faith-based production to work on.
 It was instant connection and friendship.
 Abdiel began working with Chuck to expand the music and create orchestration worthy of a pit orchestra; bringing originality, pace and a sound that rivals Broadway productions!

 A funny thing happened on their way to the next step.
 Karen was almost killed in a motor vehicle accident a block from home.
 She suffered major life changing injuries and due to the long period of recovery, lost her business in the process.
 To make matters worse, the doors to every one of the small community theaters closed to the Smiths.
 There was only one theatre that would even take their call, but it was the largest venue in Charleston.
-Realizing that tomorrow is never a guarantee, they decided to go all in, walk through the open door and do something no one ever does.
+Realizing that tomorrow is never a guarantee, they decided to go all in and do something no one ever does.
 They decided to dream big and release their new musical, Daniel and the Kings, as a worldwide premiere at a professional level!

 With Karen still in the wheelchair, they rolled into the North Charleston Performing Arts Center and in an act of faith, booked the venue for following year.
 As a result of being committed to the NCPAC and Abdiel’s involvement, the North Charleston POPS orchestra agreed to join and participate in this new project from local writers.

 Brad Moranz, probably realizing the Smith’s were now way over their heads, offered to dramaturg and began meeting with Chuck, Karen and Abdiel twice-weekly, reading and rereading and honing the script, lyrics, and adding, “Pace, pace, pace!”
 The goal was to create a memorable high-quality professional production, with an engaging storyline, at times funny, other times moving and powerful, with a relatable message that maintained scriptural integrity.
+Every meeting led to hours of script rewrites for Karen, while Chuck and Abdiel marched forward together to create the score and underscores.
+Chuck and Karen continued writing new lyrics and melodies as other songs were cut, and to adapt to changes in the storyline.

 Remarkably, a team of professionals all with Broadway level experience came together along side of Chuck and Karen.
 One great production team person led to another.

 Thomas Keating, chair of Charleston Southern University Theatre department, who worked on Broadway doing sets, stepped in to help as Consulting Producer.
 Thomas led them to Nicole Campbell, Lighting Designer who had an amazing resume doing productions around the country; she not only has a love for hanging from the rafters, she is creative and has heart for God!
 She led them to Kayla Arrell, Scenery Designer in PA, who worked for Sight and Sound and little things like the MTV awards and the Super Bowl.
 Kayla, Zoom-ed her way onto the creative team and provided the blueprints for TTS studios; a set builder for International and Broadway tour groups that just happened to be headquartered in Charleston.
 Costume Designer Janine McCabe, Chair of College of Charleston Theatre department, had worked on Broadway doing costumes and just happened to be going on sabbatical so had the time to work on our project; no small task as it was close to 100 costumes!
-Janine led to Jonathan Wentz, a new faculty at College of Charleston with a rare Masters in Prop design, who created exquisite and authentic looking set props.
+Janine led to Jonathan Wentz, a brand new faculty at College of Charleston with a rare Masters in Prop design, who created exquisite and authentic looking set props.
+The audio engineers had experience working on Broadway tour productions.
 Friend Kris Meade of Meade Agency, not only helped with video promos, but arranged for the 4K videography of the production… after all that was the initial goal; to see Daniel and the Kings up on its feet!

 It was an incredible moment when Brad Moranz agreed to officially direct their production.
 His unique set of talents as well as his contacts with professional performers and dancers from Broadway, Off-Broadway, and top local talent, made all the difference!
 Brad set up two formal readings; each of which helped guide casting decisions but also led to major rewrites.
 Changes in the libretto were made right up to opening night.
 In the end, seven of the original songs from Daniel never made it to Daniel and the Kings.
 Eight new songs were created including Something More, Worth a Statue, He Drew Me In and Queen of Babylon, mostly in the final months leading up to the show.
 And just about every one of the original songs were changed along the journey.